Name and contact details of the controller in accordance with Article 4 (7) of the General Data Protection Regulation (GDPR)

 – for exercising the right of freedom of expression and information;

-– for reasons of public interest in the area of public health in accordance with points (h) and (i) of Article 9(2) as well as Article 9(3) of the GDPR;
+in accordance with points (h) and (i) of Article 9(2) as well as Article 9(3) of the

 – for the establishment, exercise or defence of legal claims.